Child Custody in Las Vegas

 For many people, having a child is the most magical moment in life.
 In a perfect world, that child would grow up in a loving, two-parent home.
 Unfortunately, we do not live in a perfect world.
 Relationships do not always last.
 And Children do not always get the benefit of living with both parents.

-Monday & Tuesday for one parent, Wednesday and Thursday for the other parent, and each parent alternates the weekend.
+- Monday & Tuesday for one parent, Wednesday and Thursday for the other parent, and alternating weekends for each parent.

 At Smith Legal Group, we understand Child Custody cases.
 We understand how Child Custody-related issues can affect the relationship between parents and their children.
-Most importantly however, we really care about the outcome of your case.
+Most importantly, however, we really care about the outcome of your case.
 Call Smith Legal Group today for a free consultation.
-Let us assist you in navigating the many pitfalls that exist in a child custody case and in obtaining the best possible Custody Order for your particular situation.
+Let us assist you in navigating the many pitfalls that exist in child custody cases and in obtaining the best possible Custody Order for your particular situation.